 Which is most important when considering your natural hair product purchase?
 Do you consider that your process, your consistent application of products in a certain order or consistency, will determine how your style turns out?
 Or do you use price as a heavier weight in your decision to purchase a natural hair product?

-If we are to follow the theory [for instance, for a wash & go] that any natural hair product you use can give you similar results as long as your routine or regimen remains consistent, then it really doesn’t matter how much the product costs.
-It really doesn’t matter whether you pick up Miss Jessie’s or Pantene… Kinky Curly or Suave… Shea Moisture or Mixed Chicks.
-You can use any group of products in the same line – cleanse, condition, deep condition, leave-in condition, and curling styler – and your natural curls will turn out the same.
+If we are to follow the theory (for instance, for a wash & go) that any natural hair product you use can give you similar results as long as your routine or regimen remains consistent, then it really doesn’t matter how much the product costs.
+It really doesn’t matter whether you pick up Miss Jessie’s or Eco Styler… Kinky Curly or Suave… Shea Moisture or Mixed Chicks.
+You can use any group of products and your natural curls will turn out the same.
 Process will determine the immediate result…

 But what about the long-lasting result?
 Does price determine how long the product will allow the style to last?
 Or does process?
-I vote, again, for process.
-See, it shouldn’t matter (unless a product is truly b-a-d – and I have tried truly horrific products even using my trusty process!) how much a natural hair product costs, or the name you find on the outside of the container.
+Again, I vote for process.
+See, it shouldn’t matter how much a natural hair product costs, or the name you find on the outside of the container (unless a product is truly b-a-d – and I have tried truly horrific products that even my trusty process couldn’t combat!).
 Your hair pattern, porosity, and other such particulars will determine how any curling styler works on your hair.
 And yes, I will agree that the product can affect your results, as well – especially the formulation of ingredients, too much of, or the lack of certain ingredients can determine how your curls will react even with a perfect process.
 It may turn out that a product has a better result on your strands and costs much, much less than another that does not.
 Or vice versa.
 However, I cannot get behind the theory that price has much to do with any of it.